 The Brisbane Botanic Gardens Mount Coot-tha are recognised as Queensland's premier subtropical botanic gardens.
-They are a key attraction in the Brisbane City Council Mt Coot-tha leisure and adventure precinct.
+They are a key attraction in the Brisbane City Council Mt Coot-tha precinct.

 Founded in 1970 and officially opened in 1976, the 56-hectare gardens open daily.
 Entry to the gardens is free.
 Dogs are not permitted at any time.